Want to improve your medical waiting room and make it more inviting to patients? How can you create a waiting room that patients fall in love with?

 Unfortunately, delays happen.
 Patients show up late.
 Doctors get backed up.
 Sometimes delays are preventable.
 Other times they are inevitable.

-For these reasons, it’s critical to pay special attention to your waiting room.
+For these reasons, it’s critical to pay special attention to your patient waiting room.

-The waiting room is the first chance to tell patients you care about them.
+Your waiting room in your hospital or medical practice is the first chance to tell patients you care about them.
 The patient experience doesn’t begin when they walk into the exam room.
 It begins the moment the patient walks in the door, starting with the receptionist and the waiting room.

 Patients often dread the waiting room, but small enhancements can improve the patient experience and drastically reduce negative feedback.